plan44/p44features/README.md

 *[[if you want to support p44features development, please consider to sponsor plan44]](https://github.com/sponsors/plan44)*

 *p44features* is a set of free (opensource, GPLv3) C++ classes and functions building a library of "features" for various applications in exhibitions, experiments, art and fun projects.
 Each "feature" usually drives a particular piece of hardware, such as LEDs, solenoids, sensors etc. The features have a common base class and are accessible via a common JSON API.
+When used in applications with [p44script](https://plan44.ch/p44-techdocs/en/#topics) enabled, these features can also be controller from on-devices scripts.

 *p44features* needs some classes and functions from the [*p44utils*](https://github.com/plan44/p44utils) and [*p44lrgraphics*](https://github.com/plan44/p44lrgraphics) libraries.

 Projects using p44features (or cointaining roots that led to it) include the [ETH digital platform](https://plan44.ch/custom#leth), the "chatty wifi" installation I brought to the 35c3, or the "hermeldon 2018" remote crocket playing installation (both in the [*hermel* branch of *lethd*](https://github.com/plan44/lethd/tree/hermeld)).
-At the time of writing, a large exhibition project based on p44features is in the making.
+At the time of writing, p44features are getting intergrated into the [vdcd](https://plan44.ch/opensource/vdcd) project, which allows for interesting augmentation of home automation systems.

 Usage